How To Travel Amsterdam to Prague (and back)

 3. Amsterdam-Prague by Coach

-Flixbus-Meinfernbus is a German bus company that operates a 2x daily bus service (1 daytime and 1 overnight) from Amsterdam Sloterdijk station to Prague (central bus station ÚAN Florenc).
+Flixbus is a German bus company that operates up to a 2x daily bus service from Amsterdam Sloterdijk station to Prague (central bus station ÚAN Florenc).
 The journey takes around 13 hours and prices start at €39 one-way.
-Click here to book with Flixbus
+There are also connecting possibilities via Germany.